jlahuisman/jlahuisman.github.io/news/_posts/2022-08-01-babellinguisticshorizons.md

 **Books**
 Taro Gomi (1989) _An Illustrated Dictionary of Japanese Onomatopoeic Expressions_ (translated by J. Turrent), Japan Times.
 The introduction to this book is really funny.
 Taro Gomi doesn’t recommend the Japanese language, but does recommend ‘Japanese onomatopoeic expressions’.
 His illustrations communicate the clusters of sensory experiences embedded in ideophones’ meanings, and his observations about Japanese onomatopoeia as being connected not so much to the Japanese language itself but to ‘the somewhat grander topic of the nature of words’ reflects his understanding of the role of iconicity in language.

-Janis B. Nuckolls (1996) Sounds Like Life: Sound-symbolic Grammar, Performance, and Cognition in Pastaza Quechua (volume 2), Oxford University Press.
+Janis B. Nuckolls (1996) _Sounds Like Life: Sound-symbolic Grammar, Performance, and Cognition in Pastaza Quechua_ (volume 2), Oxford University Press.
 This book offers a more anthropological perspective on the cultural significance of iconicity to the Pastaza Quechua.
 Fascinating, with beautiful linguistic illustrations.

-N. J. Enfield (2014) Natural Causes of Language: Frames, Biases and Cultural Transmission, Language Science Press.
+N. J. Enfield (2014) _Natural Causes of Language: Frames, Biases and Cultural Transmission_, Language Science Press.
 Looking at the bigger picture, this book presents an insightful framework for analysing language change in terms of ‘natural causes’.

 **Articles**